 Hello, why did I live with kitchen cabinet chaos for FIVE YEARS when I could have had this?
 Also, notice how much room there actually is in this kitchen cabinet when things are just organized as they should be!

-Ready for my 15 minute kitchen cabinet organizing ideas?
+Ready for my 15 minute kitchen cabinet organizing ideas and tips?

 1. Take 5 minutes to remove ALL the items from a single kitchen cabinet.